Bertelsmann: 1933–1945

-1945 to 1970
+1945–1970

 After World War II, the company portrayed itself to the Allied Control Authority as a Christian publisher that was part of the resistance to Nazism and allegedly persecuted.
 Ties to National Socialist organizations were initially denied.
 After it became known that erroneous, or at least inadequate, statements had been made, Heinrich Mohn stepped down as the head of the publishing house.
 Reinhard Mohn, one of his three sons, took over the C. Bertelsmann Verlag, as Hans Heinrich Mohn had been killed in the war and Sigbert Mohn was still a prisoner of war.
 In 1947, the Allies finally granted the company a publishing license.
 After currency reform in 1948, there was a market slump in the book trade that also led to the next existential crisis for the C. Bertelsmann Verlag.
 Under these conditions, in 1950 Bertelsmann launched the Lesering (book club) to stimulate sales.
 Customers ordered books via subscription and in return received discounted prices.
 The business increasingly shifted from the publishing house to the sale of books, which was decisive to further growth.

-In 1959, the C. Bertelsmann Verlag was restructured: From that point on, theological literature was published in the Gütersloher Verlagshaus, a new publishing house which was consolidated with the Rufer Verlag.
-Fiction, poetry and art came under the roof of Sigbert Mohn Verlag.
+In 1959, the C. Bertelsmann Verlag underwent a restructuring.
+From that point forward, theological literature was published by the newly established Gütersloher Verlagshaus, which was consolidated with the Rufer Verlag.
+Fiction, poetry, and art publications were placed under the Sigbert Mohn Verlag.
 The C. Bertelsmann Verlag focused on nonfiction books, in particular dictionaries, guidebooks, reference books and journals.
 In the 1950s and 1960s, Bertelsmann expanded its activities into new business areas.
 In 1956, the company entered the music market with the Bertelsmann Schallplattenring (record club).
 Two years later, Ariola, one of the most successful German record labels was launched, and virtually at the same time, the Sonopress record pressing plant was established.
 With the Kommissionshaus Buch & Ton (book and audio commissioning company), from which the Vereinigte Verlagsauslieferung (VVA) emerged, Bertelsmann laid the cornerstone for its service business.
 In 1964, Bertelsmann purchased the already broken-up UFA from the Deutsche Bank and built on its presence in cinema and television.
 In 1969, Bertelsmann acquired shares in the magazine publisher Gruner + Jahr.
 A merger with Axel Springer, also planned at the time, for which a loan for millions had been taken out temporarily from Westdeutsche Landesbank, failed in 1970.